m4gu5/bash-scripts/README.md

 downforjustme
 -------------
 Uses http://downforeveryoneorjustme.com to check if a site is down for everyone or just you.
+If site is online, prints 1 and return code is 0.
+If site is offline, prints 0 and return code is 1.

 Example usage:
 *./downforjustme http://github.com*